SeanFromIT/blogv7/_drafts/mediawiki-to-pepperminty-wiki-migration.md

       }
     }

 I exclude the script and dump file, in case you're doing this all in one directory.

-Now I have md (markdown) files for each page.
-But there isn't just one [markdown standard](http://www.joshuakehn.com/2014/9/5/markdown-and-standards.html "markdown standards").
+Turns out there isn't just one [markdown standard](http://www.joshuakehn.com/2014/9/5/markdown-and-standards.html "markdown standards").
 The closest in wide usage is [GitHub Flavored Markdown (GFM)](https://github.github.com/gfm/ "GitHub Flavored Markdown").
-Pepperminty uses Parsedown Extreme.
+Pepperminty uses PHP Parsedown Extreme, which is based on PHP Parsedown Extra, hence the choice of markdown_phpextra.

 A help page is provided as a starting point for confirming syntax support.
 With my source content, I ran into these issues that needed manually addressed:

 * REDIRECT pages (syntax should become: _#REDIRECT \[\[New Page Name\]\]_ )
-* Right floats (e.g. [TOCright](https://www.mediawiki.org/wiki/Template:TOCright "TOCright")) and other templates won't work
+* Right floats (e.g. [TOCright](https://www.mediawiki.org/wiki/Template:TOCright "TOCright")) and other templates won't work.
+These will appear as _{=mediawiki}_
-* xx
+* {{DEFAULTSORT}} is no longer relevant
+* Escape characters (\\) in front of ",', #, and @ can be removed.
+* "wikilink" and InterLink: links need to be scrubbed
+* Categories should be replaced with tags (separate input field under the Edit field, comma separated)

 Given that all those [transclusion](https://www.mediawiki.org/wiki/Transclusion "transclusion") templates won't work and in my case, I don't want to enable HTML support since this is meant to be a publicly editable site, I have to make some design choices.
 Since all of my images were in styled templates, this is where I make hard choices about whether or not I'll bring them over and how they should look on the page if I do.